Corporate and technical writing, marketing material

 ....Disgruntled writing team

 The document was more than a hundred single-spaced pages.
-We worked on it over two weekends and a public holiday.
+I worked on it over two weekends and a public holiday.

 And yes.
 They won the contract.